NavjyotDataScientist/PyOpsGalaxy/README.md

 ---

 ## 📂 Features & Examples
+-  ** Requests & APIs: How to fetch live data from websites or APIs.

+-  ** BeautifulSoup / Scrapy: Parsing HTML to extract information.

+- ** Data Processing: Cleaning and structuring data.

+- ** Automation: Scheduling the script to run daily (using schedule or cron).

+ - ** Report Generation: Exporting results into a neat PDF/CSV file.

 - 📧 **Automated Email Sender** – Send professional emails with signatures and reminders.
 - 📂 **File Organizer** – Automatically sort files into folders by type.
 - 🕒 **Task Scheduler** – Run scripts at specific times for reminders or automation.